-The initial point of contact for a student is with a tutor or module leader, or their personal tutor (see below) for more generic issues.
-Thereafter the Programme Manager, Deputy Programme Manager, Academic Director or Centre Director may be consulted.
+The initial point of contact for a student is with a teacher, subject coordinator or their Personal Tutor (see below) for more generic issues.
+Thereafter the Deputy Academic Manager, Academic Manager, Academic Director or Centre Director may be consulted.
 Issues relating to the programme may be raised at the Student-Staff Committee, and/or at the Board of Studies.